Heartbeat Health raises $8.2M to improve cardiovascular care – TechCrunch

 Dr. Jeffrey Wessler, the startup’s co-founder and CEO, is a cardiologist himself, and he told me that he “stepped off the academic cardiology path” about three years ago because he “saw some of the work being done in digital health space and became incredibly enamored of doing this for heart health.”

 Wessler said that the delivery methods for cardiovascular care remain almost entirely unchanged.
-To a large extent because that’s because the existing model works, but there’s still room to do better.
+To a large extent that’s because the existing model works, but there’s still room to do better.

 “As of the last seven or so years, we’re in a new era where we’ve figured out how to treat people well once they get sick,” he said.
 “But we’re doing a very bad job of keeping them healthy.”